smarie/python-pytest-cases/docs/api_reference.md

 import test.test_xyz
 xyz_cases = get_all_cases(test.test_xyz)

-# Can be used to filter explict cases, in which case no parametrization_target is needed
+# Can be used to filter explicit cases, in which case no parametrization_target is needed
 filtered_cases = get_all_cases(cases=[case_1, case_2, case_3], has_tag=["banana"])
 ```